buvis/docs/src/catalogue/nginx-php.md

 ## Description

-Nginx and PHP FPM for running PHP applications
+Nginx and PHP FPM for running PHP applications.

 ## k8 at home search